-Today I’m sharing a video to show you my bible journaling page process.
+Today I’m sharing a video to show you my bible journaling page process after taking bible prophecy online courses.
 I thought it would be fun to give you a “behind the scenes” look at how I do my pages.
 I’ve found that while the basics are the same, every bible journaler has their own methods.

 I’ve also found that a lot of us enjoy watching other people paint.
 There’s something relaxing about it.
 Anyway, this video will show you a pretty typical process for me (and yes, it has a closed captioning option).

 I love using watercolors because I find they’re the most forgiving medium to work with.
 I also use a regular pencil and eraser, Pentel aqua brush, the Illustrated Faith precision pens, the Faber Castell India ink Pitt brush pen (B), and the Signo Uniball white gel pen.

 Normally, I like to do a page in one sitting but this page ended up taking 2 hours over 3 days.
 Believe me, they are not all like that!
 I think I average 30-45 minutes per page, depending on how complex I make the page.